mdn/content/files/en-us/web/javascript/reference/global_objects/typedarray/findlast/index.md

 ### Parameters

 - `callbackFn`
   - : A function to execute for each element in the typed array.
-It should return a [truthy](/en-US/docs/Glossary/Truthy) value to indicate a matching element has been found.
+It should return a [truthy](/en-US/docs/Glossary/Truthy) value to indicate a matching element has been found, and a [falsy](/en-US/docs/Glossary/Falsy) value otherwise.
 The function is called with the following arguments:
     - `element`
       - : The current element being processed in the typed array.
     - `index`